Paracantha gentilis: Taxonomic history

 Paracantha gentilis was first described by Erich Martin Hering in 1940 from a pair of male and female specimens collected in Wyoming.
 In the same publication, he described Paracantha sobrina from a single female specimen collected in Costa Rica.
-The following year, John Russell Malloch revised the genus Paracantha, and described three new species: P. mimetica, P. mimetica elongata, and P. mexicana.
+The following year, John Russell Malloch revised the genus Paracantha, and described three new taxa: P. mimetica, P. mimetica elongata, and P. mexicana.
 These descriptions all largely relied on wing pattern characters rather than terminalia.

-In 1953, Martin Ladislau Aczél again revised the genus Paracantha of the Americas, and found that these Malloch's species of Paracantha could all be synonymized with Paracantha gentilis.
-Once more specimens were collected and examined, the variation in wing pattern that were used to delimit species represented a gradient of variability rather than discrete groups, and as such Aczél moved mimetica, mimetica elongata, and mexicana to synonymy with gentilis.
+In 1953, Martin Ladislau Aczél again revised the genus Paracantha of the Americas, and found that Malloch's new taxa of Paracantha could all be synonymized with Paracantha gentilis.
+Once more specimens were collected and examined, and the variation in wing pattern that were used to delimit species represented a gradient of variability rather than discrete groups, and as such Aczél moved mimetica, mimetica elongata, and mexicana to synonymy with gentilis.
 These synonymies were confirmed by researchers constructing a systematic database of Tephritidae, but in addition the species Paracantha sobrina was synonymized with gentilis; no reasoning is given.